-All program core courses will be offered remotely from January 2022 until December 2023.
-This means that the weekly courses will meet virtually and synchronously on the same day of the week and at the same listed course time.
+All core program courses will be offered remotely.
+The weekly courses will meet virtually and synchronously.
 There may be required course assignments or program requirements (such as meetings, orientations, ceremonies, informal gatherings, presentations, etc.), which will need to be conducted face to face and in person.
-However, these will be few and students will be notified in advance.
-We cannot promise that all electives will be offered remotely.
+However, these will be few, and students will be notified in advance.
+We cannot promise that all electives, particularly those outside of the program, will be offered remotely.

 Jessie Fuentes: Community Leadership Award 2021

 B.A.
 2013 Justice Studies; M.A.
 2018 Community and Teacher Leaders

 Jessie has done work around empowering young people in the community, the release of Oscar Lopez Rivera, anti-gentrification work, education reform, and work around the independence of Puerto Rico.